A Idioms

 - basically, fundamentally

-She is a very nice person at heart although many people dislike her.
+The woman is a nice person at heart although many people dislike her.

 at home